-Oversees the ballot box area & gives out "I Voted" stickers.
+Oversees the ballot box area and gives out "I Voted" stickers.
+Maintains physical security of the ballot box; ensuring the program card storage compartments and all doors are locked throughout the voting period.

 Other Election Judges

 - Health Care Facility Absentee Ballot Judge Delivers ballots to voters who reside in a health care facility or hospital.
 Additional training is required. - Absentee Ballot Board Judge Serves on a special board that processes absentee ballots.
 Additional training is required.